shivam2725/project-shivam/README.md

 Here’s a 3-lane vehicle counting Python project.
-Multi-Lane Vehicle Counting using Python & Computer Vision** Project Overview**
+Multi-Lane Vehicle Counting using Python & Computer Vision in this project i have stored the youtube video directly in project folder which was fetching from folder as well.
+Project Overview

 This project detects, tracks, and counts vehicles in **three distinct lanes** from a video feed using computer vision techniques.
 It maintains lane-wise counts and supports real-time processing.